-How Data is Used to Assess Program Outcomes

-Course Master Course History Each course Learning Outcome, listed above, directly supports one or more of the Program Outcomes, as is listed in "Relationships between Learning Outcomes and Program Outcomes".
-For CSCI 4380, Program Outcomes (a), (b), (c), (f) and (i) are supported.
+How Data is Used to Assess Program Outcomes Each course Learning Outcome, listed above, directly supports one or more of the Program Outcomes, as is listed in "Relationships between Learning Outcomes and Program Outcomes".
+For CSCI 4380, Program Outcomes (a), (b), (c), (e) and (f) are supported.